EdmundBenedict/lordcephei.github.io/pages/smhankels.md

 Also the fact that the <i>H<sub>L</sub></i> are everywhere smooth can greatly facilitate their implementation.
 In the present Questaal implementation the charge density is kept on a uniform mesh of points.
 Sharply peaked functions require finer meshes, and some smoothing would necessary in any case.

-They also have the proper asymptotic form, decaying exponentially as real wave functions do at a surface or in a molecule.
+Finally also have a sensible asymptotic form, decaying exponentially as real wave functions do when far from an atom.
 Thus they have better shape than gaussian orbitals do.

-The big drawback of smooth Hankels is that they are more complicated to work with.
+Smooth Hankels have two big drawbacks as a basis set.
+First, they are more complicated to work with.
 One center expansions of ordinary Hankels (needed for augmentation) are Bessel functions.
-A counterpart for smooth Hankels does exist, but they are polynomial expansions called
-<i>P<sub>kL</sub></i>.
-The expansion is slower and introduces cutoff
+A counterpart one-center expansion does exist for smooth Hankels, but they are polynomial expansions called <i>P<sub>kL</sub></i>, related to Laguerre polynomials.
+The expansion is cumbersom and introduces an extra cutoff in the polynomial order.

-because when the expansion is truncated.
-An enormous advantage gaussian orbitals have over both ordinary and smooth Hankels is that the product of two of them in real space can be expressed as another gaussian.
-There exist no counterpart, so an intermediate basis must be constructed to make the charge density and matrix elements of the potential.
-The Questaal suite uses plane waves
+Second, gaussian orbitals hold an enormous advantage over both ordinary and smooth Hankels, namely that the product of two of them in real space can be expressed as another gaussian.
+There exist no counterpart for Hankels, so an intermediate basis must be constructed to make the charge density and matrix elements of the potential.
+The Questaal suite uses plane waves for the charge density.

 ### *Smooth Hankel functions and the H<sub>kL</sub> family*
 ____________________________________________________________________